 Children make excellent progress in their learning and development in relation to their starting points and subsequent achievements.
 Children's progress is frequently observed, assessed and evaluated.
 Planning for children's next steps in learning and development is highly effective and responsive to children's interests.
 The childminder uses his excellent knowledge of the children and the learning potential of resources to ensure that priorities in learning are supported well.
 Clear guidance and time to repeat and practise supports young children highly effectively to develop and embed skills.
 For example, children follow instructions and start to problem solve as they place small figures into vehicles that they push along a track.
 They observe objects that open and close and attempt to create the same effect.
-They are intrigued by mixing the different colour of play dough and are able to create plates full of food, with eggs and chips, or pumpkins, grapes and many other creations from their own imaginations.

-Children spontaneously select toys and set up their play of families where they dress up and invite one another over for tea.
+They are intrigued by mixing chocolate and cereal and are supported to hold a spoon effectively to stir.
+Children spontaneously select tools in the sand pit and attempt to scoop.
 Children willingly hold a spoon whilst eating their lunch and use this skill to place food in their own mouth.
 Constant responses, introduction and repetition of language and good eye contact support young children's emerging language exceedingly well.
-As a result they develop excellent skills for a sense of community.
-Overall there is a balance of adult-led and child-initiated activities, although children are no involved in daily routines, such as preparing for snack and lunch time, to further enhance their life skills.
+As a result they develop excellent skills for the future.
 Children from an early age develop an awareness of the importance of sustainable materials.
-They sort and dispose of plastic and re-use paper.
+They sort and dispose of plastic and re-use of paper.

 Children demonstrate an excellent understanding of good hygiene routines, such as thorough hand washing from an early age.
 They engage in a wide range of physical activities that promote their understanding of the importance of regular exercise as part of maintaining a healthy lifestyle.
 High quality home prepared meals, which include fruit and vegetables they have grown themselves, promote healthy eating.
 Children are taught to be safety conscious.
 They develop a strong understanding of how to keep themselves safe, both within the home and on outings.
-Displayed photographs that lead to open ended questions are used effectively to promote discussion about activities and their safety, both inside the setting and out.
+Books are used effectively to promote discussion.
+Visits to the local cat and dog home enhance children's understanding of possible dangers associated with dogs.
 Children are encouraged from a young age to walk safely and to observe road safety.
-Visits from the local police enhance children's awareness of people who help us and they also got to try on helmets and hats.
+Visits to the local fire brigade enhance children's awareness of people who help us.
 Children show an extremely strong sense of security and belonging and delight in seeing the childminder's own children.
-The childminder is highly skilled as he helps children to manage their own behaviour through sensitive and appropriate guidance.
-Children's confidence and self-esteem is increased greatly due to frequent praise and encouragement from the childminder and leads to their exemplary behaviour.
-The childminder has a consistent, respectful and clear approach to minding.
+The childminder is highly skilled.
+He helps children to manage their own behaviour through sensitive and appropriate guidance.
+Children's confidence and self-esteem is increased due to frequent praise and encouragement from the childminder.
+Children's behaviour is exemplary.
+The childminder has a consistent, respectful and clear approach to mindina.